skellis46/finger-pointing-moon/case-for-support.md

 The experimental practice-research fieldwork will be supplemented by traditional _desk-based_ scholarly methods: systematic review and meta-analysis of the literature and practices, critical analysis and scholarly writing.
 These methods will make it possible to extrapolate the field-based data (the focus of RQ1) to cross-disciplinary outputs and outcomes that explore the epistemic failures and possibilities of practice-research (RQ2 and RQ3).
 That is, the traditional scholarly methods will contextualise and broaden the value of the artistic fieldwork.

-### People and roles

->What will be your role?
-If there are other people involved, what will their roles be and why are they the appropriate people to be involved?

-PI Ellis will oversee the research methods, supervise and participate in the practice fieldwork and be responsible for overall management of research outcomes and outputs.
-He will be supported by the RA who will undertake the desk-based fieldwork and analysis, and contribute to the scholarly writing.
-The practice fieldwork requires expert input from two people: Joanne 'Bob' Whalley and XX.
-Whalley is an experienced artist-scholar working at the forefront of experimental documentation and writing practices.
-She will work with Ellis in the practice fieldwork as an expert practitioner and novice AM practitioner -- an ideal insider-outsider perspective.
-XX has expertise in ... and their role will be third-person observation, documentation and analysis of the practice fieldwork.
-Both experts will also contribute to Outputs 1 and 2.

 ### Copyright or intellectual property issues

 >Under the Research Methods heading you should also outline how any copyright or intellectual property issues relating to the project and the production of any outputs will be addressed.